Okomfo Anokye: War with the Denkyira

-The War with Denkyira (1699–1701) went badly at first, but when the Denkyira army reached the gates of Kumasi, Anokye's incantations supposedly produced defections among their generals.
+The War with Denkyira (1699–1701) did not go well at first, but when the Denkyira army reached the gates of Kumasi, Anokye's incantations supposedly produced defections among their generals.
 The Ashanti broke the Denkyira hegemony and captured the Dutch deed of rent for Elmina Castle.
 This gave the traders of the empire access to the African coast and involved them henceforth in the commerce and politics of the coastal slave trade.

+According to legend, a kola tree in Feyiase grew from a seed spat by Anokye, at the site of the Battle of Feyiase against the Denkyira.
+The tree became locally popular and was believed to have healing powers and was a tourist attraction.
+It was cut down in 2023, sparking outrage and a search for the culprit.

 Death

-After Osei Tutu's death in 1717, Anokye is said to have returned to Akuapim and died at town called Kyirapatre in Kumase between 1717 and 1719 (aged between 62 and 64).
-The real cause of his death is not known and it is said that he was going to bring the key to death - and so no one should cry; if anyone is heard crying he will never return.
+After Osei Tutu's death in 1717, Anokye is said to have returned to Akuapim and died at town called Kyirapatre in Kumasi between 1717 and 1719 (aged between 62 and 64).
+The real cause of his death is not known and it is said that he was going to bring the key to death so no one would die again - and so no one should cry; if anyone is heard crying he will never return.
 After a couple of days he still was not back and so the women cried, and he never returned.